PromptAI/promptdialog/docs/tutorial/node-template/user-global.md

 ## Create Intents

-If it is shown in the figure, click **Project View - Intents - Add** in order to create a general intent template for extracting birthdays.
+If it is shown in the figure, click **Project View - Intents - Add** in order to create a general intent template for extracting test.
 After filling in the figure, click OK to save,
 ![01-user-global](/assets/images/tutorial/template/01-user-global.png)
 ## Use in conversation flow diagrams
-1. As shown in the figure, first create a flow graph to ask for birthdays, then create a machine reply node to ask for birthdays and a user input node in turn.
+1. As shown in the figure, first create a flow graph to ask for test, then create a machine reply node to ask for test and a user input node in turn.
    ![02-user-global](/assets/images/tutorial/template/02-user-global.png)

 2. Select the user input node to edit the node, click **Select from the intents** as shown in the figure, and then select the intention template we just created